 intelligent life beyond Earth?'
 And 'What is the meaning of the SPAM® brand

 name?'
 Unfortunately, we can provide answers to neither.
 The significance of

 the SPAM® brand name has long been a subject of speculation.
 One popular belief

 says it’s derived from the words 'spiced ham.'
 The real answer is known by only

 a small circle of former Hormel Foods executives.
 And probably Nostradamus.

 You enter through the fair.
 Follow their official competition rules.
 Prepare your dish at home and deliver it to the fair for on-site judging.
 Use at least one can of any SPAM® variety and up to 10 additional ingredients.
-Themes change year to year.
+The 2017 theme is "Super Simple Craveable Classics".

-Taste, creativity and presentation are the main judging criteria.
+Simplicity and taste are the main judging criteria.
 For competition details and complete entry guidelines, contact a host fair’s entry office.

 best way to eat it is with your mouth.
 Sandwiches are the most popular vehicle